Staying on top of changes in HR compliance can be a difficult task. To help, we’ve compiled 2023’s most anticipated updates.

 - Washington, DC

-For leaves that started on or after Sept.
-26, 2021, the Universal Paid Leave (UPL) law added 2 weeks of paid prenatal leave, increased the maximum duration of medical leave from 2 to 6 weeks, and allows use for miscarriage or stillbirth.
-UPL also allows employees using parental/new child bonding and prenatal leave to take a total of 10 weeks paid leave in one 52-week period instead of 8 weeks.
-The maximum weekly benefit for leave is $1,009.
+Effective October 1, 2022, the Universal Paid Leave (UPL) law added 2 weeks of paid prenatal leave, increased the maximum duration of medical leave from 6 to 12 weeks, and allows use for miscarriage or stillbirth.
+UPL also allows employees using parental/new child bonding and prenatal leave to take a total of 14 weeks paid leave in one 52-week period instead of 8 weeks.
+The maximum weekly benefit for leave is $1,000.

-Paycor creates HR software for leaders who want to make a difference.
-If you have more payroll questions, don’t worry.
+HR professionals who want an easy way to manage payroll and other HR-related tasks should take a look at Paycor.
 Our technology comes with dedicated support from HR experts, who ensure our product is always up to date with the latest payroll compliance legislation.